 There may be situations when the University needs to advance funds to enable a subawardee to begin working on a project.

-Federal guidelines under 45 CFR 74.22, 2 CFR 215.22 [formerly OMB Circular A-110 Subpart C __22(f)], as well as the NIH Grants Policy Statement allow for advance payments to lower-tier recipients (Subawardees) when those recipients lack sufficient working capital to perform the work.
-Additionally, OMB Circular A-133 requires monitoring of recipients of subawards.
+Federal guidelines under as well as the NIH Grants Policy Statement allow for advance payments to lower-tier recipients (Subawardees) when those recipients lack sufficient working capital to perform the work.
+Additionally, the Uniform Guidance, 2 CFR 200, requires monitoring of recipients of subawards.

 In consideration of the federal regulations as well as University procedures that must be followed in order to initiate pre-payments, the following guidelines apply when the University chooses to advance payments to a Subawardee.